-“Our new spring has better responsiveness: it calibrates softness into support, and reduces individual spring motion transfer.
+“Our new spring has better responsiveness: it transitions from softness to support, and reduces mattress motion transfer.
 To achieve this with a taller spring was a particular challenge … The coil is actually helping with the softness, without compromising the support it gives you.
-So we’ve made something very strong and robust that can give you a feeling of softness.It’s kind of the perfect coil because one piece of steel does two things that are seemingly opposites of each other: it gives your body at rest the gentleness and softness we all crave, while also giving your skeleton, muscles and tissues the robust support they need to relax as well,” he says
+So we’ve made something very strong and robust that can also give you a feeling of softness, like the suspension in a car constantly adapts to absorb the small ripples as well as the big potholes.It’s because a challenge to make one piece of steel does two things that are seemingly opposites of each other: it gives your body at rest the gentleness and softness we all crave, while also giving your skeleton, muscles and tissues the robust support they need to maintain good posture as well,” he says

 Raising the bar for the entire category

-Well into his 48 months of research and design, Morrison realised that because the triple offset head coil Sealy Posturepedic had pioneered in 1980 was universally accepted as the best design, no one had bothered to completely reinvent the spring.
+Well into his 48 months of research and design, Morrison realised that because the triple offset head coil Sealy Posturepedic had pioneered in 1980 was so well entrenched as the industry standard, no one had set out to completely reinvent the bedding spring for several decades.
 His investigations led him to an interesting discovery: there wasn’t any machine globally that could manufacture his new coil.
 Not a one.

-So not only did Morrison have to perfect his new coil but also, he had to re-tool a machine to make his new coil.
+So not only did Morrison have to refine his coil design but also, he had to re-tool a machine to manufacture it.

 Consider the processes that go into making a spring: there are about 25 steps to make one coil.
 And there are 660 springs in a queen-sized mattress.
 Oh, and by the way, Sealy’s machines are so fine-tuned that they create 90 coils / minute.
 You read that right – each spring is manufactured in a mere .6 seconds.

 Besides meeting all of these constraints – Morrison would have to account for wire variance (microscopic, yet different thicknesses in between batches of wires), wear and tear on the machines and re-training skilled machinists.“At the onset of this project, the one constraint I kept hearing from manufacturing was – don’t change the head shape of the coil.
-But we wanted a perfectly vertically-aligned central axis.
-To do that meant upsetting the overlap (the shape at the head of the coil).
+This was at odds with a perfectly vertically-aligned central axis.
+To do that meant that the tied and true end profile of the coil needed to change.
 It was a conundrum I decided to push through,” Morrison says.

-From computer design to manufacturing reality So in addition to creating CAD models of the new springs, Morrison had to computer-model out the new tools to mould the spring, and then had to ask the manufacturing team to see if they could build new tools on top of their existing workloads.
+From computer design to manufacturing reality So in addition to creating CAD models of the new springs, Morrison had to computer-model out the new tools to form the spring, and then had to ask the manufacturing team to see if they could build new tools and a series of prototypes for testing on top of their existing workloads.